 We also work with families to build independent life skills like cooking healthy meals, managing a household budget, and how to access information on education and employment opportunities.

 How to access this service

-All referrals for Cradle to Kinder are made through Child FIRST.
+All referrals for Cradle to Kinder are made through Child FIRST, except for Aboriginal Families who can be referred directly into the Cradle to Kinder Program.
 The referral can be made on the family’s behalf by a GP, maternal child health nurse or other community health service.